• Skip to main content

 • Eggs - Hard boiled eggs pair beautifully with asparagus and crispy prosciutto.
 They also add protein, making this salad a perfect light spring dinner.

 • Prosciutto - Already a delicious ingredient, crispy prosciutto takes it to the next level!
-Salty, flakey and light, a salad with prosciutto is just the best!
+Salty, flakey and light, asparagus salad with prosciutto is just the best!
 I like to buy prosciutto from the deli meat counter if they have it.
-You can get the exact amount you need, have them slice it thin and ask them not to put paper between each slice.
+You can get the exact amount you need, have them slice it very thin and ask them not to put paper between each slice.
 Prosciutto is expensive per pound, but a little goes a long way, no need to be paying for paper!

 • Avocado - A creamy healthy fat, avocado is a salad favorite!
 Make sure your avocado is ripe, and add slices just before serving so they don't begin to brown.

-• Red onion - A few slices of red onion add a nice sharp bite to balance the creamy eggs, avocado and goat cheese.
+• Red Onion - A few slices of red onion add a nice sharp bite to balance the creamy eggs, avocado and goat cheese.
 If you don't like onion, you can simply leave them off, or add fresh chives, also in season in the spring.

 For the Dressing